Al Qaeda calls for attacks inside United States

 "The Boston incident confirms to the Americans ... that they are not facing individuals, organizations or groups, but they are facing an uprising Ummah (Muslim community), that rose in jihad to defend its soul, dignity and capabilities."

-"What the American regime refuses to admit is that al Qaeda is a message before it was an organization," he said.
+"What the American regime refuses to admit is that al Qaeda is a message before it was an organisation," he said.

 Zawahri, suspected by many security specialists to be living in the Pakistan-Afghanistan border area, added that the al Qaeda message simply was that if Muslims wanted to live in dignity and "be liberated", then they had to defend their dignity.